Geometric Rates of Convergence for Kernel-based Sampling Algorithms: Introduction

-A partial explanation for faster convergence in Weighted Kernel Herding (WKH) was provided by~\cite{Bach2012Herding}.
-While SBQ chooses the next sample point and the weights to minimize the said discrepancy, the herding algorithm only solves a linearized approximation of the same discrepancy.
-Once, the sample point is selected, the weights themselves can be optimized.
-We name this algorithm (solving linearized discrepancy + optimizing weights) as WKH.
-For the case when the weights are constrained to sum up to $1$,~\cite{Bach2012Herding} noted that WKH is equivalent to the classic Frank-Wolfe~\cite{Frank1956bt} algorithm on the marginal polytope.
-Exploiting this connection, they were able to use convergence results from Frank-Wolfe analysis to analyze constrained WKH.
-Specifically, if the optimum lies in the relative interior of the marginal polytope, so that it is distance $b$ away from the boundary, the convergence rate is $O(\exp(-b T))$.
-For finite dimensional kernels, they show $\exists b>0$; while for infinite dimensional kernels, $b=0$.
-Even for finite dimensions, $b$ can be arbitrarily close to $0$, rendering the exponential convergence meaningless.
-It was also pointed out by \citet{Bach2012Herding} that the existing theory does not fully justify the much better empirical performance of WKH.
-To the best of our knowledge, this question has remain unresolved before our present~work.
+A partial explanation for faster convergence was given by~\citet{Bach2012Herding}.
+While KH and SBQ both choose the next sample point to minimize MMD, SBQ also optimizes for the weights.
+Alternatively, once a sample point is selected, the weights themselves can be optimized.
+We refer to this procedure as \emph{Weighted Kernel Herding} (WKH).
+For the case when the weights are constrained to lie in the unit simplex,~\citet{Bach2012Herding} noted that WKH is equivalent to the classic algorithm of \citet{Frank1956bt} on the marginal polytope.
+Exploiting this connection, they were able to use existing convergence results to analyze constrained WKH.
+Specifically, if the optimum lies in the relative interior of the marginal polytope with distance $b$ away from the boundary, the convergence rate is $\bigO(e^{-b m})$.
+For infinite dimensional kernels, $b = 0$ (i.e., exponential convergence does not hold).
+On the other hand, $b > 0$ for finite dimensional kernels, but it could be so close to zero that the global $\bigO(m^{-1/2})$ bound proves tighter. \citet{Bach2012Herding} also point out these issues, suggesting that another approach is required to fully justify the improved empirical performance of WKH.

-In our present work, we provide an analysis for exponential convergence of unconstrained WKH.
-As noted by~\citet{Huszar2012OptimallyWeightedHI}, the weights in WKH do not need to sum to $1$ in many applications, and so the correspondence to Frank-Wolfe and its limitations do not hold for us.
-Furthermore, our analysis also extends to infinite dimensional kernels, provided a simplifying structural assumption is satisfied.

-Central to our analysis is what we call a \emph{realizability} assumption.
-By this, we assume that the mean embedding in the kernel space can be exactly reproduced by a linear combination of $r$ samples $\bx_i, i \in [r]$, from the domain.
-We discuss the assumption and its impact in Section~\ref{sec:theory}, and we emphasize that it is not restrictive.
-In fact, for many \emph{nice cases}, $r=1$ or $2$, but more generally, realizability guarantees $O(\exp(-r T))$ convergence.
-The comparative view of the algorithms and their respective rates is presented in Table~\ref{tab:Algorithms}.

-A side effect of our analysis is that we are able to scale up the herding algorithm to multiple machines, cutting down on run time and memory requirements.
-As noted by~\citet{Huszar2012OptimallyWeightedHI}, the $(k+1)^{\text{th}}$ iteration of KH and WKH require an $O(k^2)$ search over the domain to sample the next point, while SBQ requires $O(k^3)$.
-Thus, for large $k$, these algorithms can get slower.
-Furthermore, they can be memory intensive.
-Our proposed solution is to split the domain and hence the search to multiple machines, and to run a \emph{local} WKH/SBQ, thus speeding up the search for the next sample point.
-The local solutions are then collated to output the final set of samples.
-Interestingly, we show that this distributed algorithm also exhibits linear convergence under slightly stricter assumptions.